plynx-team/plynx/docs/rest_api.rst

 Parameter ``graph_id`` is required.

 When ``graph_id == "new"`` (i.e. ``curl 'http://localhost:5000/plynx/api/v0/graphs/new' -u default:``) PLynx backend will generate a default empty Graph.
 Please note this new Graph will not be saved in the database.
-Use POST request instead :ref:`plynx-post-graph:`
+Use POST request instead :ref:`plynx-rest-post_graph:`